garylirocks/quickrefs/azure-networking-load-balancing.markdown

   - Exclusions:
     - Could be applied globally or specific rules (more secure to apply to specific rules)
     - Specific request attributes that should be excluded (header, cookie, argument), the rest of the request will still be checked, see [examples here](https://learn.microsoft.com/en-us/azure/web-application-firewall/ag/application-gateway-waf-configuration?tabs=portal#request-attribute-examples)
+    - If you want to exclude an argument's value, you specify:
+      - Match variable: `RequestArgValues`: which part should be ignored
+      - Operator: still works on the request argument KEY, not the value
 - To trigger blocking by managed rules, you can use `curl -I "http://<IP-address>/?1=1"`, this triggers both IP as hostname and SQL injection rules

 ### Troubleshooting